-Springtime is upon us, which means the flowers will be blooming and the temperature will be heating up, but for hayfever sufferers it can mean so much more including a constant runny nose, watery eyes and repeated sneezing attacks.
+When springtime occurs, flowers bloom and temperatures heat up, but for hayfever sufferers it can mean so much more including a constant runny nose, watery eyes and repeated sneezing attacks.
 For these people spring foreshadows the start of hayfever season when airborne pollens are at their peak.

 To reduce pollen exposure and the symptoms of hayfever:

 - Check the pollen forecast online or in the newspaper, and try to stay indoors if pollen counts are high.

 - Wear sunglasses to protect your eyes from pollen.

 - Avoid mowing the grass and stay inside when it is being mown.

 - Choose plants for your garden that are pollinated by insects or birds, rather than plants that release their pollen into the air.

 - Regularly splash your eyes with cold water to flush out any pollen.